aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 Use HTTPS (TLS) to ensure encrypted connections and protect against eavesdropping and network manipulation.
 Apply the aws:SecureTransport condition in your Amazon S3 bucket policies to enforce HTTPS-only connections. n in your Amazon S3 bucket policies to enforce HTTPS-only connections.

+### Document with Passwords

+You may need to process encrypted documents through our containerized REST API, with support for various operations such as merging, converting, and splitting.

+To ensure secure processing, a password is required to unlock encrypted documents before any operation.

+Our API supports the **documentPassword** form parameter across all endpoints, allowing you to specify the necessary password for your documents.
+In the current version, when submitting multiple documents in a single request, the same password must be used for all.
+If your documents have different passwords, you can achieve this by running multiple concurrent API calls, each handling one document at a time with its specific password.

+This approach provides you with a secure and flexible way to process encrypted documents across all our REST API endpoints, ensuring that your operations run smoothly, whether you’re working with single or multiple documents.